Chickweed

 Once you have mastered chickweed identification, you can enjoy the fun part…foraging!

 You will be hard-pressed to find a more delicious springtime treat than chickweed.
 It has a delicate, fresh taste that is pleasing to most everyone.
-The trick is to harvest it appropriately. Â
+The trick is to harvest it appropriately.

-Chickweed has four edible parts: the tender leafy stem tips (the top 1-2 inches of the plant), flowers, buds, and leaves. Â
+Chickweed has four edible parts: the tender leafy stem tips (the top 1-2 inches of the plant), flowers, buds, and leaves.

 You want to skip the fibrous, stringy, and hairy stems and only harvest from the tender new growing tips.
-I don’t know about you, but I don’t enjoy chewing on hairy plants!Â
+I don’t know about you, but I don’t enjoy chewing on hairy plants!

 Chickweed can be consumed raw or cooked like spinach.
 I like them either way, often adding them to a spring salad of other foraged greens or as you would sprouts on a sandwich.
-I also like to cook them into quiche or frittata…yummy!Â
+I also like to cook them into quiche or frittata…yummy!

 Keep in mind that they will cook down significantly like spinach.
-You’ll need around 7 cups to yeild 1 cup of cooked chickweed.Â
+You’ll need around 7 cups to yeild 1 cup of cooked chickweed.

-They can also be blended into smoothies for an extra vitamin boost. Â
+They can also be blended into smoothies for an extra vitamin boost.

-I find chickweed to be a versatile herb that goes well with many dishes.Â
+I find chickweed to be a versatile herb that goes well with many dishes.

 Health Benefits of Chickweed

-Chickweed leaves have been used externally as a juice, poultice, or ointment to treat irritated skin, eczema, psoriasis, ulcers, and boils.
-The leaves contain steroid saponins, which may help relieve itchy skin and rashes.Â
+Chickweed leaves have been used externally in forms such as juice, poultice, or ointment to soothe irritated skin.
+They have been traditionally applied to conditions like eczema, psoriasis, ulcers, and boils.
+The leaves contain steroid saponins, which are believed to help with itchy skin and rashes.

-Native Americans used chickweed to make a decoction of leaves to treat sore eyes.Â
+Native Americans traditionally made a decoction of chickweed leaves for sore eyes.

 Chickweed Remedies